isik-hilal/PhD_thesis_webapp/README.md

 This Streamlit web app is designed to:

-- Showcase the **distribution and ecology of benthic foraminifera** in the Sea of Marmara.
+- Showcase the **distribution of benthic foraminifera** in the Sea of Marmara.
-- Highlight their **significance as biotic indices**.
+- Highlight their **changes in assemblage composition in the vertical dimension**.
 - Provide a **user-friendly interface** for exploring and visualizing data.

 The app is structured into several sections, each offering unique insights and tools:

 - **Home** 🏠: Introduction to the project.
-- **Maps** 🗺️: Interactive maps of the Sea of Marmara's foraminifera clusters.
+- **Maps** 🗺️: Interactive maps of the Sea of Marmara's quantitative benthic foraminifera studies.
 - **Single View** 🔍: Detailed analysis for specific sites.
 - **Similarity of Sites** 🤝: Visualizations of site similarities based on cluster analysis.
 - **References** 📚: Key studies and sources.